plausible/docs/docs/script-extensions.md

 By default, Plausible strips all query parameters for privacy purposes [except](manual-link-tagging.md) `ref`, `source`, `utm_source`, `utm_medium`, `utm_campaign`, `utm_content` and `utm_term`.

-This means that pages like `yoursite.com/blog/index.php?article=some_article&page=11` will be reported as `yoursite.com/blog/index.php` in the Top Pages report of your Plausible dashboard.
+This means that pages like `yoursite.com/blog/index.php?article=some_article&page=11` will be reported as `yoursite.com/blog/index.php` in the "**Top Pages**" report of your Plausible dashboard.

-By using the manual script extension, you can also track custom query parameters and get the complete page URLs in your Top Pages report.
+By using the manual script extension, you can also track custom query parameters and get the complete page URLs in your "**Top Pages**" report.
 Learn here [how to do that](custom-query-params.md).